 Fresno COG, in consultation with state collaborative partners (CARB, HCD, OPR and SGC), should outreach to establish priorities for transformative planning and implementation activities in the region.
 Fresno COG may request advance payment.
 These funds may be used for regional engagement, education or outreach, and additional uses for advance payments may include administrative costs or other activities determined consistent with program goals and objectives in consultation with the state collaborative partners (CARB, HCD, OPR and SGC).

-MPOs were eligible to apply for up to 10% of funds beginning in December 2021.
-The over-the-counter application period will end December 31, 2022.
+MPOs were eligible to apply for up to 10% of funds beginning in April 2022.
 All funds must be awarded and encumbered by June 2024.

 1. TBD

 422.01 TBD